ThatCatDev/sakiyomi/docs/src/content/docs/features/team-management.md

 ---
-title: Team Management
+title: Room Participants
 description: Managing participants and roles in your estimation room.
 ---

 Managers have special controls to facilitate smooth estimation sessions.
+This page covers managing participants within a room.
+For organizational teams with persistent membership, see [Teams](/features/teams/).

 ![Participant Sidebar](../../../assets/screenshots/participant-sidebar-revealed.png)